0xirison/Anagram-Cracker/README.md

 ```
 ```
 - Register a RapidAPI account and subsicribe to WordsAPI free (2500 requests per day) here: https://rapidapi.com/dpventures/api/wordsapi/
-- then insert your API key in the tool
+- Then insert your API key in the tool
 ```

 # Usage